-By the luggage drop-off, all passengers with boarding passes to the United States, are asked a lot of questions about their journey, questions you might be wondering should reinforce security – I passed the test and answered yes and no at the right times.
+At baggage drop-off, all passengers with boarding passes to the United States are asked questions about their journey.
+Questions you may wonder should reinforce security – I passed the test and answered yes and no at the right times.

 I arrived in NYC an hour before expected.
-The hour was, however, obtained in the security check, where the queue quickly became longer and longer, while the expedition of passengers became slower and slower.
+However, the hour was obtained in the security check.
+Here, the queue quickly grew longer and longer, while the passenger expedition became slower and slower.

 Transfer to NYC

-From home I was very pleased with the arrival time of 4.12pm in NYC.
-In addition, we obtained another hour on the plane.
-I hadn’t calculated with a few hours in security and rush hour in NYC.
+From home, I was very pleased with the time of arrival at 4.12pm in NYC.
+In addition, we caught an hour on the plane.
+But I hadn’t calculated a few hours in security and rush hour in NYC.

-The trip into my hotel took close to 2 hours – a trip that without traffic would only have taken max.
-30 min.
-I arrived at my hotel approx. 8pm
+The trip to my hotel took close to 2 hours.
+A trip like no traffic would only take a maximum of 30 minutes.
+I arrived at my hotel (affiliate link) approx. at 8 pm.

-You are always a little excited about whether the hotel you have booked also lives up to expectations.
-You set some criteria, mine was price, location and good reviews.
+You are always a little excited about whether the hotel you booked also meets your expectations.
+You always have some criteria – mine was price, location and good reviews.

-Staypineapple was one of the hotels that was a joyful surprise – and more than I expected.
-Most hotels in NYC have the reputation that the rooms are very small, very worn, very obeyed and VERY expensive.
+Staypineapple (affiliate link) was one of the hotels which was a delightful surprise – and which paid off more than I expected.
+Most NYC hotels have a reputation for being very small, very worn, very noisy and VERY expensive.

-My room at Staypineapple was absolutely perfect!
-Good size, brand new (the hotel opened in February 2019), no noise from either the street or other rooms and the price was much lower than average.
+My room was absolutely perfect!
+Good size, brand new (the hotel opened in February 2019), no noise from either the street or other rooms and the price was far lower than average.

 Sightseeing in NYC

-Early the next morning, I had to find out where to book tickets for, above all, a hop on / hop off bus.
+Early the next morning, I sat down with my laptop.
+Now tickets had to be booked, first and foremost, for a hop on / hop off Bus (affiliate link).

-The market for sightseeing tours and entrance tickets for the various sights is BIG and the prices (which are never low) vary.
+The market for sightseeing tours and entrance tickets to the sights is HUGE and prices (which are never low) vary.
 Fortunately, a friend of mine had just left and he could only recommend buying a NYC Sightseeing Pass (affiliate link).

-If you compare the price of the sightseeing pass and the costs of a single ticket, there’s a lot to save, so it may well be worth buying this pass.
+If you compare the price of the Sightseeing pass (affiliate link) with the single ticket prices, there’s a lot to save.
+It certainly pays to buy this pass.

-The hardest part of the pass is to decide how many “tickets” to buy.
-I decided 4, as I knew 4 attractions I was sure to experience.
+The hardest thing about the passport is deciding how many “attractions” to buy.
+I decided on 4 as there were definitely 4 attractions I knew I had to experience.

 You do not have to choose your attractions in advance.
 With a QR code you simply redeem a ticket.
-My first ticket went to a hop on / hop off bus.
+My first ticket was redeemed for a hop on / hop off bus (affiliate link) ticket.
 I could choose between 2 routes – uptown or downtown.
-I chose downtown, as it’s the route with NYC’s most major mark.
+I chose downtown as it’s the route with NYC’s most major landmarks.

 When the ticket for a bus is redeemed, you can freely use the bus for 72 hours.
 The bus ticket also includes a “free” boat trip around Manhattan.

-I was out early, so when we got to the Brooklyn Bridge and 9/11 area, I made a quick decision to jump off and take the advantage that not all tourists were as early as me.
+I got up early in the morning, so when we reached Brooklyn Bridge and 9/11, I made a quick decision to jump off the bus.
+Take advantage that not all tourists were up as early as me.

-There are lots of people who take the ride across the bridge either by bike, running, on roller skates, etc. and on the pedestrian side you will find the usual selfie enthusiasts, who, as if anyone can stop the traffic.
+There are many people who cross the bridge on either bike, running, rollerblading etc. On the walking side, you will find the usual selfie enthusiasts who, like anyone, can stop the traffic.
 Despite people, it’s a really nice trip.

 9/11 Memorial – Ground Zero

-One World Observatory & World Trade Center is one of the first things to see when you come from Broadway (the road where the bus runs).
+One World Observatory (affiliate link) & World Trade Center is one of the first things to see when coming from Broadway (the road where the bus runs).

-A very special building, which for some is more advanced than it’s pretty – but very exciting.
+A very special construction, which for someone is probably more special than it is beautiful – but very exciting.

 One World Observatory is the tallest building in the Western Hemisphere.
-If you want (and can afford it) you can either buy an entrance ticket to get to the top and see the amazing view, including Ground Zero, or you can use your sightseeing pass.
+If you fancy (and afford it) you can either buy an entrance ticket (affiliate link) and head for the top and get the amazing view of Ground Zero.
+Or you can use your sightseeing pass (affiliate link).

-However, I skipped the top and continued on to Ground Zero – 9/11 memorial.
+However, I skipped the top and continued on to the Ground Zero – 9/11 memorial.

-It’s a very special experience to stand here where this incomprehensible tragedy took place in 2001.
-The running water and the large square “holes” symbolize fantastic, the collapse of the two towers and the thickening of the earth.
+It’s a very special experience to stand where this incomprehensible tragedy took place in 2001.
+The running water and the large square “holes” symbolizing where the 2 towers collapsed.

-Reading the beautifully engraved names of the more than 2,983 victims of the attack, hurts all the way into the soul.
-The bones of several unidentified bodies lie buried at the bottom of the northernmost memorial.
+The bones of several unidentified corpses are buried at the bottom of the northernmost memorial.

-I had been recommended also to visit the 9/11 memorial museum, but unfortunately there was a several hour long queue that I couldn’t stand up to – but the museum is definitely on my bucket list for my next visit to NYC.
+I had also been recommended to visit the 9/11 memorial museum (affiliate link).
+Unfortunately, there was a several hour long queue that I couldn’t bear to stand in.
+The museum is definitely on my bucket list the next time I’m in NYC.

-After 9/11 I continued back along Broadway towards SOHO.
-The neighborhood, I had heard, should be cozy with small cafes and specialty shops.
+After 9/11, I continued back on Broadway toward SOHO.
+The neighborhood, I had heard, was supposed to be cozy with small cafes and specialty shops.

-The area did live up to these descriptions with old houses, vintage and second hand stores and some slightly more avant-garde shops.
+The area lived up to these descriptions with old houses, vintage and second hand shops and some more avant garde stores.

 Time Square – the heart of NYC

-After SOHO I went on to neon circus Time Square.
+After SOHO, the tour continued to the neon and circus area – Time Square.

-Times Square is NYC’s heart and is stuffed with people in all forms in the relatively small area.
-Neon signs, video advertisements and traffic are wild in this area and all sorts of street performers are fighting for your attention.
+Times Square is the heart of NYC and there are people of all kinds in the relatively small area.
+Neon signs, video ads and traffic are totally crazy and all sorts of entertainers are fighting for your attention.

 Boat trip around Manhattan

-An absolutely wonderful trip with a very dedicated “guide” who told the story of the different areas, buildings and which movies had been recorded / on / at the various skyscrapers.
+An absolutely lovely boat trip with a very dedicated “guide”.
+The guide told the story of the different areas, buildings and which movies had been recorded from / on / by the various skyscrapers.

-A little down the river The Statue Of Liberty appeared.
-On her own island, Liberty Island, she stood splendid, radiant and green – quite as you have always known her … now just in reality.
+A little down the river, The Statue Of Liberty appeared.
+On her own island, Liberty Island, she stood magnificent, brilliant and green.
+Completely as you’ve always known her … now just in reality.

-A really nice trip that I would recommend you take on.
+A really nice trip that I would recommend going on.

-Woodbury Outlet – the city with all the major brands
+Woodbury Outlet – a “town” only with well-known brands

 The Woodbury Outlet (affiliate link) is the dream of most women (and other people’s nightmares).
-A small town filled with shops from all the well-known brands such as Boss, Hilfiger, Levis, Mulberry, Calvin Klein etc.
+A small town of shops with all the big and well known brands like Boss, Hilfiger, Levis, Mulberry, Calvin Klein etc.

-The buses to Woodbury take approx. 1.5 hours and they run most of the day – back and forth.
-However, it’s recommended to leave early.
+The buses to Woodbury Outlet (affiliate link) take approx. 1.5 hours and they run most of the day – both back and forth.
+However, it is recommended to leave early.

-Most people bring a trolley – there’s a lot to buy and the prices are low compared to Europe.
-Consider only to bring carry-on luggage when going to NYC and then buy check-in luggage for the way home.
+Most people bring a trolley – there is a lot to buy and prices are low compared to Europe.
+Consider whether you can settle for hand luggage when traveling to NYC and then buy check-in luggage for the way home.

 Frames Bowling Lounge – “When in Rome, do like the Romans”

-A very nice and active evening, where we won one round each (we were 3) and also got the most delicious snacks and drinks.
+A really fun and active evening, with the most delicious snacks and drinks.

-The center is known for often having visits, by well-known people, so keep an eye on the other guests.
+The center is known for frequent visits by famous people, so keep an eye on the other guests.

 Rockefeller Center – The top of The Rock

-You must book time in advance to get there, and you will be followed up all the way.
-On the way you see pictures and are told the story of Rockefeller.
+You need to book time for the trip up to the top.
+You are followed up all the way, and continuously you see pictures and are told the story of Rockefeller.

-It takes exactly 42 seconds with the elevator and along the way a slightly surrealistic short film about the USA through the time runs.
+It takes exactly 42 seconds with the elevator and along the way there is a slightly surreal short film about the United States through time.

-When you get off on the 67th floor you can continue up stairs to 68th and 69th floors.
+When you get off on the 67th floor, you can continue up stairs up to both the 68th and 69th floors.

 Grand Central Terminal – NYC’s perhaps most beautiful building

-Grand Central Terminal is NYC’s beautiful train station.
-With 750,000 visitors a day, Grand Central Terminal is the most visited place in New York City, next after Times Square.
+The Grand Central Terminal is NYC’s beautiful train station.
+With 750,000 visitors each day, the Grand Central Terminal is one of the most visited places in New York City, surpassed only by Times Square.

-The terminal was built in 1903-1913 and today it looks completely like it did then.
+The terminal was built in 1903-1913 and today stands completely as it did back then.
 An incredibly beautiful building, in a completely different time.

-In the center of the station is the terminal’s (and NYC’s) best known “meeting place” – The information with the 4 clocks facing north, south, east and west.
-The watches are used as the locals meeting place.
+In the center of the station you will find the terminal’s (and NYC’s) best known “meeting place” – the Information with the 4 clocks.
+The clocks face north, south, east and west and are widely used as the locals meeting place.
 In the beautiful blue ceiling you can see the star signs with light – also quite unique and beautiful.

-Even if you don’t plan on taking the train, you must visit the terminal … it’s incredibly beautiful.
+If you aren’t traveling by train, you still have to make time for a visit to the terminal … it’s incredibly beautiful.

 Central Park – a wonderful oasis in the middle of the big city

-Central Park is with its 3.4 square meters and it’s 25 million annual visitor, the USA’s most visited park.
-Located in the middle of NYC, the park is a wonderful oasis filled with trees, flowers, lakes, children’s play areas and picnic sites for families.
+Central Park, with its 3.4 km2 and its 25 million annual visitors, is the most visited park in the United States.
+Located in the middle of NYC, the park is a wonderful oasis filled with trees, flowers, lakes, children’s play areas and picnic places for families.